oelprinz-org/BL49SP/README.md

 # BL49SP
 Wideband Lambda Controller with CJ125<br/>
-Usable as a stand-alone controller or as a add-in for your own design<br/>
+Usable as a stand-alone controller or as a add-in for your own design.
+2-layer pcb - single side soldered<br/>
 20.04.2020 - basic tests are done, seems to be in a working state / build on your own risk)<br/>
 Version 0.0.1 - basic functions implemented: 0,5V - 4,5V equals AFR10-20<br/>
 <img src="hardware/V0.0.1/V0.0.1_assembled.jpeg" title="Assembled Prototype">